Baltimore County Police Department: Criticism

 The Baltimore County Police Department has faced criticism, mainly due to its lack of diversity and the history of its officers fatally harming citizens.

 White people are the majority in the force, accounting for 80%, whereas the percentage of White people in Baltimore County as a whole is 57%.

 Precincts

 Formerly known as "police stations", since the 1970s Baltimore County has been divided into ten police precincts.
 Number 5 is intentionally skipped and will be used if the department needs to expand at a later time.
 Most recently, this happened in 2006 when Precinct 4 opened in Pikesville and Precinct 3 moved from Garrison to Franklin.
 Former Precincts 10 (Fullerton) and 13 (Edgemere) were absorbed into Precincts 9 and 12, respectively.

+In 2016, Dundalk personnel were transferred from their facility on Merritt Blvd to a converted facility on Eastern Avenue in the Eastwood neighborhood.

+In 2022, new projects were started by local construction contractors regarding a design and feasibility study on building new state of the art police facilities replacing the Wilkins and Essex stations.
+In 2023, these designs were finalized.
+The new Wilkins station is set to break ground sometime in 2026-2027, and the Essex station soon afterwards.
+Both stations are planned to be constructed on the same locations as the existing stations, with Essex planned to incorporate the existing basement/foundation area.

+The final aging facility, Precinct 7 Cockeysville is also slated for a replacement.
+However, no formal announcement has been made as of early 2026.
+Additionally, the SOD complex located in Dundalk at the old North Point Junior High School dates back to the 1950s.
+Original plans to move the SOD units to a new facility in Reisterstown, Maryland have been placed on hold.
+No new plans for a new facility to replace the aging SOD complex are currently known.

+Current stand-alone facilities used by the Baltimore County Police Department are as follows: